Are Stress And Anxiety Disrupting Your Relationships or Personal Life?

 And if it sounds like something that speaks to you, I can also teach you visualization exercises to reinforce positive beliefs/thoughts about yourself and your life.
 I’ll teach you deep-breathing exercises, grounding techniques, and progressive muscle relaxation to help you stay calm when stressed, anxious, or overwhelmed by racing thoughts.
 In the process, you’ll learn how to sit with your emotions and interpret the true meaning of what they are trying to tell you.

 One of the tools I use for treating anxiety is cognitive behavioral therapy (CBT), which enables clients to identify and transform negative thought patterns into healthier perspectives.
 Dialectical behavioral therapy (DBT), another anxiety treatment option, focuses on improving emotional regulation, mindfulness, distress tolerance, and interpersonal effectiveness.
 I am also integrating a technique into my approach called brainspotting, which is particularly helpful for addressing anxiety related to trauma and PTSD.

 I truly believe that whatever you desire for yourself is completely attainable.
 Though healing and growing can be a gradual process, with the right support, you can learn about yourself while simultaneously unlearning hurtful ideas that you may have unconsciously adopted in the past.

 Whatever your goals are — having a satisfying career, a fulfilling relationship, closer friendships, or inner peace — I’ll support you in getting there.

 Perhaps you are considering anxiety treatment but still have some concerns…

 I am worried about the cost of anxiety counseling.

-That said, if you have an eligible diagnosis and your insurance provider covers out-of-network mental health services, I work with a special program (Advekit) that may be able to assist you with reimbursement.
+That said, if you have an eligible diagnosis and your insurance provider covers out-of-network mental health services, you can potentially be reimbursed for a portion of your session.